LiquoriChris/azuredevops-extension-tag-git-release/readme.md

+# Notice

+All future development will be done under a new publisher.
+You will need to remove the current extension and add it back into your organization.
+I apologize for any inconvenience.

 # Tag Git on Release (Azure DevOps Extension)

 Azure DevOps task to tag a git commit in the release pipeline.